 I forgot my semester parking permit and I forgot to call Parking and I received a ticket.
 Do I have to pay for the ticket?

 You may pay or contest any parking violation notice within 21 days from the issuance date at our parking and transportation office (T-1400) or online through you campus portal by clicking on the "parking services" tab. *Due to nightly system maintenance, online transactions cannot be completed from 11:00pm to midnight.

 If you are part of an organization or an individual inviting visitors to the campus, use the Permit Request Online (PRO) System in advance (24 hours for paid, and 72 hours for complimentary) to make the necessary parking arrangements.

-Any disability, either permanent or temporary that precludes your walking for distances should be discussed with Disabled Student Services (657) 278-3117.
+Any disability, either permanent or temporary that precludes your walking for distances should be discussed with Disability Support Services (657) 278-3112.
 Upon verification of the length of your disability, you may be issued a temporary permit allowing you to park close to the inner campus.
 While waiting for verification you may recieve a complementary permit for the day at one of our visitor information centers.
 (For additional information on visitor inforamtion centers).

 Call Public Safety (657) 278-2515 or use any blue campus emergency phone.
 The Police dispatcher will relay an officer who will attempt to jump start your vehicle or call a tow truck for you.
 Please note, they do not repair flat tires, provide gasoline or assist with any other mechanical problems.
 Please note, this service is only for those who own a valid CSUF permit.

-Consider commuting by bus, bicycle, train, or foot.
+Consider commuting by bus, bicycle, train, carpool programs, or foot.
 See the Transportation Services page.